joshgerdes/jekyll-uno/_drafts/create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 You can have both a site to site and point to site VPN running on the same gateway, today we are going to set up a Point to Site VPN using Windows 11.

+You can only have 128 concurrent points to site connections to Microsoft Azure _(unless you are running 2 gateways in the Active/Active mode, which allows you to run 256)._

+You can read more about the Virtual Network Gateways and VPN SKUs at the official Microsoft documentation '[here'](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways "What is VPN Gateway?"); depending on your requirements your gateway SKU may be different.

 ### Create Azure Point to Site VPN using Azure Active Directory authentication

 #### Prerequisites